MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/cross-tenant-mailbox-migration.md

 ## Licensing

 Cross Tenant User Data Migration is available as an add-on to the following Microsoft 365 subscription plans for Enterprise Agreement customers.
-User licenses are per migration (onetime fee).
+User licenses are per migration (onetime fee) and can be assigned either on the source or target user object.
+This license also covers the OneDrive for Business migration.
 Please contact your Microsoft account team for details.

 Microsoft 365 Business Basic/Business Standard/Business Premium/F1/F3/E3/A3/E5/A5; Office 365 F3/E1/A1/E3/A3/E5/A5; Exchange Online; SharePoint Online; OneDrive for Business.